 Q How does Enron’s proposal treat customers in a similar manner?

 A Enron proposal results in similar rate structure and impact regardless of utility and rate class.
-The Enron proposal results in a similar concept for commerical and industrial as with residential.
+The Enron proposal results in a similar concept for commercial and industrial as with residential.
 AB1X provides that residential customers that consume energy below normal rates will not have increased rates.
 This design also achieves the same effect for commercial and industrial customers.

 Q. How would Enron set residential rates that complied with legislation?